 Shasta Lake fishing for king salmon, rainbow trout, and brown trout

-8/17- Shasta Lake rainbow trout fishing is currently very good.
+9/16- Shasta Lake rainbow trout fishing is currently very good.
 Some days are better than others of course, but more days fall into the better category than not.
 The adult trout are moving up into the lake arms and are preparing to spawn soon.
 I look for the good fishing to remain through most of the winter or until dirty lake water slows our bite.
 That hasn't happened yet so we are in good shape for now.
 Most trout are being caught at 100'-115' feet, but there are a lot of fish holding in the 120' foot range.
 Big rainbows and browns are feeding on shad and readily take a shad imitation spoon.
 The trout are usually 2-5 pound specimens right now.
 The use of downriggers is essential now that the fish are deep.
 Trolling UV dodgers in front of spoons seems to be the best bet.
 Don't forget to add scent to your presentations.

 ** We will pick you up and drop you off at your dockside resort or at your shasta lake house boat rental when you fish with us**

 Are you a passionate angler?
 Would you like to enjoy some new and exciting experiences in a scenic setting, with a rich bounty of trout and salmon swimming in the quiet depths of Shasta Lake?
 Then you should definitely consider experiencing one of the Shasta Lake guided fishing trips organized by Jeff Goodwin.